coderamen666/srd-v3.5-md/spells/spells-a-b.md

 until you dismiss it for all recipients.
 In addition, an individual subject may choose to resume its normal form as a full-round action;
 doing so ends the spell for that subject alone.
-The maximum HD of an assumed form is equal to the subject's HD or your caster level, whichever is lower, to a maximum of 20 HD at 20th level.
+The maximum HD of an assumed form is equal to the subject’s HD or your caster level, whichever is lower, to a maximum of 20 HD at 20th level.

 ## Animal Trance